-At UVA Plastic Surgery, our plastic surgeons provide women from Harrisonburg, Richmond, and surrounding areas who are burdened by their overly large breasts relief from physical and emotional discomfort through breast reduction surgery in Charlottesville and Fishersville, VA.
+At UVA Plastic Surgery, our plastic surgeons provide women from Richmond, Roanoke, and surrounding areas who are burdened by their overly large breasts relief from physical and emotional discomfort through breast reduction surgery in Charlottesville and Fishersville, VA.
 This life-changing procedure is often covered by medical insurance when deemed medically necessary.

 The best candidates for breast reduction surgery are women with excessively large breasts who are at a healthy, stable weight.
 Patients choose this procedure for a variety of personal reasons to realize one or more of the following goals:

 Reducing the size and weight of their breasts

 Relieving health issues such as neck, shoulder, and back pain, and rashes

 Enhancing quality of life by expanding options for exercise and activity

 Expanding clothing options

 Can breast reduction be combined with other procedures?

 Mommy makeovers are popular with breast reduction patients who want to improve the appearance of their breasts and body with a single recovery period.
 These combination procedures often include liposuction and a tummy tuck, in addition to breast enhancement surgery.

 At UVA Plastic Surgery, our highly regarded surgeons offer expertise and personalized care for a rewarding patient experience.